easybuilders/easybuild-docs/docs/easybuild-v5/removed-functionality.md

 ## `dummy` toolchain {: #dummy-toolchain }

-The `dummy` toolchain was replaced y the `SYSTEM` toolchain in EasyBuild 4.
+The `dummy` toolchain was replaced by the `SYSTEM` toolchain in EasyBuild 4.
 The `dummy` toolchain has now been removed.
 As part of this the `--add-system-to-minimal-toolchains` option replaces `--add-dummy-to-minimal-toolchains`.